TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 **QUESTIONS TO ANSWER**

 1. What is the global death percentage?
-2. What is the total death count per continent?
+2. What is the maximum total death count per continent?
 3. What is the percentage of population infected per country?
 4. What is the monthly infection rate per country?